ic4rta/cwfuzz/README.md

 - a: user-agent (optional, one is used by default)

+- e: extensions (optional)

 Also the program includes the reserved word “CWFUZZ” which has the same functionality as in the wfuzz or ffuf tools

-The enumeration of subdomains is done in VHOST mode, the domain must go without `http` or `https` and `www`
+The fuzzing of subdomains is done in VHOST mode, the domain must go without `http` or `https` and `www`

+The fuzzing using extensions works like in the dirsearch tool, i.e., to each line of the wordlist you add the extension you specify

 ### Examples: